Is POTs a Disability? How to Qualify for Social Security Benefits

 What type of benefits should I apply for?

 As you begin to navigate the world of disability benefits, you might come across two acronyms: SSDI and SSI.
-These are both government programs offering support to those who are unable to work due to a medical condition, alongside health insurance (Medicare for SSDI and Medicaid for SSI), but there are key differences between SSI and SSDI.
+These are both government programs offering support to those unable to work due to a medical condition, alongside health insurance (Medicare for SSDI and Medicaid for SSI).

-SSI, or Supplemental Security Income, is for people who haven’t worked much or at all and who have low income (about $900 or less per month) and few savings or other assets.
+SSI, or Supplemental Security Income, is for people who haven’t worked much (or at all) and have low income (about $943 or less per month) and few savings or other assets.
 Meanwhile, SSDI, or Social Security Disability Insurance, is for people who have worked and paid taxes for at least 10 full years.

 How much is a disability check for POTS?

-The average monthly Social Security disability check is $1,342.17 for diseases of the nervous system and sense organs, which is how the SSA treats POTS.
-That said, the maximum possible benefit amount for POTS in 2023 is $3,627 per month for SSDI and $914 per month for SSI.
+In December 2022, the average monthly Social Security disability check was $1,550.43 for diseases of the nervous system and sense organs, which is how the SSA treats POTS.
+That said, the maximum possible benefit amount for POTS in 2024 is $3,822 per month for SSDI and $914 per month for SSI.

 The maximum payments are the same regardless of how serious your POTS is or even if you’re applying with multiple conditions.
 The amount you receive will depend on other factors.
 SSI is calculated based on your other sources of income, whereas SSDI is calculated based on your work and income history.